wchill/Left4VR/README.md

 ## Problems encountered

 #### Initial version
-Because of the lack of native VR support in Left 4 Dead, we had to use a 3rd party driver called [VireIO Perception](http://www.mtbs3d.com/index.php?option=com_content&view=category&id=169&Itemid=490).
+Because of the lack of native VR support in Left 4 Dead, we had to use a 3rd party driver called [Vireio Perception](http://www.mtbs3d.com/index.php?option=com_content&view=category&id=169&Itemid=490).
 This caused multiple issues:
 * The Myo Control software would conflict with Perception as Perception was attempting to inject its own graphical DLLs into Myo Control, causing errors.
 This required launching our setup in a particular order (run Perception with admin privileges -> launch L4D -> close Perception -> launch Myo Control)
 * Switching screens caused Left 4 Dead to crash on startup, complaining about "Failed to create D3D device!"
 Because this happened on-stage right before we were to present, we were unable to fix this issue in time.
 Cause (and solution) remains unknown.
 * Mirroring the display on the Rift was nontrivial.
 We had to use [Open Broadcaster Software](https://obsproject.com/), a tool that streamers normally use, to capture the video from Left 4 Dead so it could be displayed on an external monitor.
 Unfortunately, because of how Perception works, we didn't get a nice stereo view like you would expect, but instead we got one that seemed very jittery (likely because it was switching between left and right views quickly).